hashimati/Service-Requests-Offers-Microservices/README.md

 }
 ```
-To handle User CRUD, we will define UserRepository interface.
-The UserRepsoitory should extend CrudRepository interface and annotated with @JdbcRepository annotation.
-Because the service is connected to MySQL instance, we will pass Dialect.MYSQL into dilect attribute of the @JdbcRepository
+To handle User CRUD, you define the UserRepository interface.
+The UserRepsoitory extends the CrudRepository interface.
+Then, you need to annotate the UserRepository with @JdbcRepository annotation and pass Dialect.MYSQL into dialect attribute.
 ```
 src\main\java\io\hashimati\usersservices\repository\UserRepository.java
 ```